Zistack/Satisfactory-Optimizer/README.md

 This is one special item that is noteworthy here: "Awesome Sink Point".
 It is not an item in the traditional sense, but it is the output of all of the "Sink [Item]" recipes.
 It is possible to attempt to maximize or minimize the production of Awesome Sink points by naming this item in a maximization goal.

+## Output Format: {*}

+Once the script is run, it will produce some output.
+Assuming that there are no syntax errors or runtime bugs, it will either produce a factory plan, or it will say 'No solution found' in the case that the problem specification is over-constrained.

+The factory plan is reported as a JSON dictionary/object with 4 entries.

+### "items": {"Item": Real, ...}

+The "items" entry reports the number per minute of each item that passes through the factory, be that as in input, an output, an intermediate product, or some combination thereof.
+Only items that actually appear in the factory plan with nonzero flows are reported.

+### "recipes": {"Recipe": {*}, ...}

+The "recipes" entry reports some statistics about each recipe that is used in the factory plan.
+Each recipe has 4 entries.

+#### "machine_count": Real

+The number of machines used to produce this recipe.

+#### "inputs": {"Item": Real, ...}

+The number of items consumed by this recipe per minute for each item consumed.

+#### "outputs": {"Item": Real, ...}

+The number of items produced by this recipe per minute for each item produced.

+#### "power consumption": Real

+The power consumption of all of the machines used to produce this recipe.

+### "machines": {"Machine": Real, ...}

+The "machines" entry reports the number of each type of machine that is used in the factory.
+As it is the sum of potentially fractional values, and a single machine cannot be used for more than one recipe, this is really a lower bound on the actual number of machines that you will have to build.
+It can still be used to get an idea of how the production is distributed.

+### "total_power_consumption": Real

+Lastly, the "total_power_consumption" entry reports the total power consumption of the entire factory, in MW.
+Negative values imply that the factory actually _generates_ power.

+# Appendix

 ## items-file: ["Item", ...]